unyt-org/uix/docs/guide/04 Reactivity.md

 ## JUSIX: The module behind the "magic"
-However, to make the developer experience smoother, UIX can automatically wrap certain expressions in `always` calls.
+However, to make the developer experience even smoother, UIX automatically wraps certain expressions in `always` calls.
 This eliminates the need for developers to write `always` explicitly every time they want reactivity.
-This is basicially the magic we have seen in the introduction's `counter` example.
+This is how the `counter` example at the start of this chapter is possible.

-UIX uses the SWC transpiler to convert TypeScript and JSX code into plain JavaScript for both the frontend and backend.
+UIX uses the SWC transpiler to convert TypeScript and JSX code into plain JavaScript for both frontend and backen modules.
 Our custom SWC plugin called [JUSIX](https://github.com/unyt-org/jusix) handles the interpretation of JSX code as reactive JavaScript.

 JUSIX is integrated in our custom version of Deno, called [Deno for UIX](https://github.com/unyt-org/deno), as part of the [`deno_ast` parser](https://github.com/unyt-org/deno_ast).